songponlekpetch/coin_change/README.md

 - source env/bin/activate
 - cd src
 - python main.py
-If you would like to test you can run unittest library on tests folder
+<p> If you would like to test you can run unittest library on tests folder </p>